Tooth bonding in Ottawa Ontario

 - Close gaps in teeth: Do you have a gap between your front teeth that is causing an issue for you?
 We can close your teeth gaps in a single visit!

 Tooth bonding is a quick, painless way to address minor tooth damage.
 Bonding can last up to 10 years with good oral hygiene and regular dental cleanings.
 The bonding procedure can typically be completed in just one visit to our Ottawa, ON dentist office and requires no downtime.

 Tooth Bonding Process

 The tooth bonding procedure is much like a dental filling.
 Your Villanova Dental Studio dentist will use a local anesthetic to numb the area to be treated.
 The tooth or teeth will then be prepared by removing a very thin layer of enamel to make room for the bonding material.
-The material will be color matched to blend with your adjacent teeth for beautiful results.
+The material will be colour-matched to blend with your adjacent teeth for beautiful results.
 Then, the material will be placed on the tooth and sculpted into shape.

-Once the bonding has been formed and color matched for an aesthetically pleasing result, the material will be cured for a lasting bond.
+Once the bonding has been formed and colour-matched for an aesthetically pleasing result, the material will be cured for a lasting bond.
 A special light is used to harden the bonding material almost instantaneously.
 Finally, the tooth will be polished to a natural luster.
 You can get back to eating normally in as little as an hour.
 Be sure to wait until your mouth has fully recovered from the local anesthesia before eating.

 Tooth Bonding FAQs